seagle0128/doom-modeline/README.md

 ;; Whether display the icon of check segment.
 It respects option `doom-modeline-icon'.
 (setq doom-modeline-check-icon t)

-;; If non-nil, only display one number for check information if applicable.
+;; How to display the check segment.
+;; auto mode adapts to window width (see `doom-modeline-window-width-limit').
+;; full displays all detailed error information.
+;; simple summarizes error counts.
+;; nil disables the check segment.
-(setq doom-modeline-check-simple-format nil)
+(setq doom-modeline-check 'auto)

 ;; The maximum number displayed for notifications.
 (setq doom-modeline-number-limit 99)